kristyski/sql-challenge/README.md

 ![](EmployeeSQL/DatabaseDiagram.jpeg)

 To replicate my work, you can use pgAdmin to connect to Postgres.
 Once in pgAdmin, find the database employeesSQL_db.
 On the employeesSQL_db, query my file named "schema.sql" first and run the code, in the order presented.
-Then import six (6) corresponding .csvs into each table, be sure to remove the new primary key column for both dept_emp and dept_manager tables.
+Then import six (6) corresponding .csvs into each table, be sure to remove the new primary key column for both dept_emp and dept_manager tables.<br/>

 Next, open the queries.sql file and run the views.
-You can run each view through the ---------- marks and view the results in your Data Output window.
+You can run each view through the ---------- marks and view the results in your Data Output window.<br/>

 Data Analysis
 After reviewing this employee data, below are my findings:
 1. this view returns all employee records and includes each employee's alalary.
 Salaries range from $40,000 to $129,492.
 1. this view returns the 36,150 employees who were hired in 1986.
 1. this view returns the 24 managers.
 Several records have the same departments, verify with management for accuracy.